ericswildens/commander_sql_example/README.md

 `/nc command_runners sql_example + @User1 + @User2`

-if you just want to allow evrryone in the workspace to run the code, you can
+if you just want to allow everyone in the workspace to run the code, you can

 `/nc command_runners sql_example + anyone`